ankit-rathi/Decision-Intelligence-Engine/chapters/20_Governance_of_Decision_Systems.md

 ---

-## Governance in a Recommendation System
+## Example: Governance in a Recommendation System

 Consider an AI-driven recommendation system operating within a digital platform.
 User interactions generate data that is processed into features and used by models to predict preferences.
 Decision logic selects which items to display, and the system executes these recommendations in real time.